How to Create Your First Flow

 Read more about field mappings.

-Review and launch your flow
+Launch your flow

 Once you've finished setting up your flow, it's time to launch!
 When you click Launch you'll see a pop-up similar to this: